mozilla/pkipolicy/rootstore/policy.md

 #### 3.3.2 Normative References and Incorporation by Reference

-To avoid duplication, divergence, and staleness, incorporation by reference SHOULD be used for shared definitions and for externally defined normative requirements (e.g., CA/Browser Forum Requirements, RFCs, and other applicable policies).
-This does not eliminate the requirement to describe CA-specific implementation practices.
+To avoid duplication, divergence, and staleness, incorporation by reference SHOULD be used for shared definitions and externally defined normative requirements (e.g., CA/Browser Forum Requirements, RFCs, documents incorporated by reference therein, corresponding WebTrust or ETSI audit criteria, and other applicable policies).

-However, incorporation by reference MUST NOT be used as a substitute for describing CA-specific implementation commitments.
-CP/CPS Documentation MUST clearly identify incorporated documents and enable a reviewer to determine how the CA operator’s documented practices implement and conform to those requirements.
+However, incorporation by reference MUST NOT be used as a substitute for describing CA-specific implementation practices.
+CP/CPS Documentation MUST clearly identify incorporated documents.

-CP/CPS Documentation MAY reference supplemental operational, contractual, or technical documentation maintained outside of the CP/CPS Documentation (e.g. Subscriber Agreements, validation procedures, or technical appendices), provided that:
+CP/CPS Documentation MAY reference operational, contractual, informational, repository, or technical materials maintained outside the CP/CPS Documentation by the CA operator, Root Programs, the CCADB, standards bodies, or the CA/Browser Forum (e.g., webpages, Subscriber Agreements, validation procedures, or technical appendices), provided that:

-* such materials are clearly identified and publicly accessible where necessary to understand the CA operator’s implementation commitments;
+* such materials are clearly identified and publicly accessible where necessary to understand the CA operator’s practices;
-* the scope and applicability of such materials are clearly described; and
+their scope and applicability are clearly described;
-* the CP/CPS Documentation remains sufficiently complete and coherent for a reviewer to understand how the CA operator complies with applicable requirements.
+* the CP/CPS Documentation remains sufficiently complete and coherent for a reviewer to understand how the CA operator complies with applicable requirements; and
+* such references do not alter or supersede applicable requirements.

 #### 3.3.3 Implementation Commitments